-Chris’ practice focuses on counseling companies and executives on human resources and personnel issues and defending companies in employment lawsuits.
-Chris has over 23 years’ experience representing a wide variety of companies ranging from start-up businesses to Fortune 100 companies.
-Before founding Fortis Law Partners, Chris practiced employment law at Jenner & Block in Chicago and Davis, Graham & Stubbs in Denver.
+Christine (Chris) Lamb’s practice focuses on counseling companies and executives on human resources and personnel issues and defending companies in employment lawsuits.
+Chris has over 27 years of experience representing a wide variety of companies ranging from start-up businesses to Fortune 100 companies.
+Before co-founding Fortis Law Partners, Chris practiced employment law at Jenner & Block in Chicago and Davis, Graham & Stubbs in Denver.

 American Bar Association – Labor & Employment Law Section